Vehicle crossing application Vehicle crossing application

 The fee covers office processing charges and 3 field inspections:

-• pre-pour and
+• pre-pour inspection

 • final reinstatement inspection.